oroinc/documentation/backend/bundles/platform/DraftBundle/how-to-use-draft.rst

 Operations for the draft entities must be configured separately in ``action.yml``.

-Follow the instructions provided in the |Work with Operations| topic.
+Follow the instructions provided in the :ref:`Work with Operations <bundle-docs-platform-action-bundle-operations>` topic.

 .. oro_integrity_check:: 4401fb14651162652e517d45aced91fbe9c8599b